xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 See {% link "Viewing vendor statistics" ref_4mvK1AKz %} for more information.

 ## Step 15: Pay the vendors
+See {% link "Performing and registering vendor payout transactions" ref_3uy1YgfD %} for more information.

 ## Step 16: Consider activating other Multivendor-related addons
 The functionality of a multivendor X-Cart store can be extended by other addons.
 See {% link "Multivendor components" ref_MRQEvicQ %} for an overview of the addons typically used with Multi-vendor.